MarkDijkstra/phpmvc/README.md

 # phpmvc
-Personal PHP MVC boilerplate project
+A personal MVC template project.

 Build with PHP 7.4.4 (7.2 needed)